Red Arrows: Displays

+The Red Arrows flying their famous "Tornado" manoeuvre.

 The first display by the Red Arrows was at RAF Little Rissington on 6 May 1965.
 The display was to introduce the Royal Air Force Aerobatic Team to the media.
 However, the first public display was on 9 May 1965 in France, at the French National Air Day in Clermont-Ferrand.
 The first public display in the UK was on 15 May 1965 at the Biggin Hill International Air Fair.
 The first display with nine aircraft was on 8 July 1966 at RAF Little Rissington.

 The first display in Germany was at RAF Laarbruch on 6 August 1965.
 The Red Arrows performed in Germany a further 170 times before formation aerobatics were banned in Germany following the Ramstein airshow disaster in 1988.